training plan for beginners

 Chest and triceps

-Bench Press 3 Series 10 Reps
+Flat Bench Press 3 Series 10 Reps

 Incline Bench Press 3 Series 10 Reps

-Openings 2 Series 10 Reps
+Openings 2 series 10 Reps

-Funds 2 Series Until failure
+Funds 2 series Until failure

 Legs